MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/relationships-many-to-many.md

 - The **FulfilmentDate** table relates only to the **Fulfilment** table
 - All unique identifier columns are hidden

-Taking the time to apply Star Schema design principles delivers the following benefits:
+Taking the time to apply star schema design principles delivers the following benefits:

 - Your report visuals can _filter or group_ by any visible column from the dimension-type tables
 - Your report visuals can _summarize_ any visible column from the fact-type tables